Lee Oser: Christian humanism

 Oser's defense of Christian humanism is set out in his book The Return of Christian Humanism.
-In a lengthy review-essay, Sir Anthony Kenny argued that Oser's position had been superannuated by modernity.
+In a lengthy review-essay, Anthony Kenny argued that Oser's position had been superannuated by modernity.
 Alan Blackstock places Oser in the tradition of G. K. Chesterton and compares Oser's ethical criticism to that of Alasdair MacIntyre.
-Oser subsequently developed his position in a 2021 essay, "Christian Humanism and the Radical Middle."
+Oser subsequently developed his position in a 2021 essay, "Christian Humanism and the Radical Middle".